DivvyPayHQ/web-homework/README.md

 If you are applying for frontend, feel free to use either.

 This project is _intentionally not utilizing 3rd party services or create-react-app_ to give you the opportunity to showcase your talents wherever they are, be it the front end or the back end.

-## Instructions

-If you are pursuing a full stack or backend position, please include elixir code changes in your homework.

-See the [Frontend instructions](webapp/README.md) for frontend focused instructions.
-If front end only, use the node server in `/webserver`.

-See the [Backend instructions](backend.md) for backend focused instructions.